hashgraph/hedera-services/hedera-node/docs/design/app/workflows.md

 ![User Transaction Workflow](images/user_txn_workflow.png)

-1. **SkipHandleWorkflow**: If the transaction is from older software, the transaction will be skipped handling by calling `SkipHandleWorkflow`.
+1. **SkipHandleWorkflow**: If the transaction is from older software, the transaction not be handled.
-This writes a record with `BUSY` status and adds to record cache
+A record with `BUSY` status is added to record cache by calling `SkipHandleWorkflow`.
 2. **DefaultHandleWorkflow**: If the transaction is from a valid software version, we call `DefaultHandleWorkflow`.
 This workflow handles valid user transaction.
 It has the following steps:
    - Exports synthetic records of system accounts creation that need to be externalized on genesis start